A many-body perturbation theory approach to energy band alignment at the crystalline tetracene-silicon interface: Many-body perturbation theory results

 Comparing the results obtained by the G$_0$W$_0$ method (diagram B, Fig. \ref{fig:edges_supercell}) to experimental data, we find significant discrepancy: the energy of the valence band edge is largely underestimated for Si (about 0.6 eV) and the valence band edge for Tc is about 200 meV larger than the experimental value.
 In the case of Tc this discrepancy can be explained by the fact that we use the G$_0$W$_0$ approximation neglecting orbital relaxation.
 In the case of Si, due to largely delocalized wave functions, the source of the error is the slab model which is prone to the quantum confinement effect and is characterized by a modified electrostatic environment that reduces the dielectric screening for the G$_0$W$_0$ method.
+This inaccuracy can be reduced using methods described in the next section.